noamraph/nix-pills/pills/05-functions-and-imports.md

     nix-repl> mul (6+7) (8+9)
     221

-Much more readable, you don\'t even notice that functions only receive one argument.
+Much more readable, you don't even notice that functions only receive one argument.
 Since the argument is separated by a space, to pass more complex expressions you need parentheses.
 In other common languages you would write `mul(6+7, 8+9)`.